Chronic-Wound Care Mobile App

 A team of UX researchers conducted user research (I was not involved in this research) to discover patients' needs and pain points of using the MyWoundHealing app while undergoing wound therapy.
 One of the findings was that patients do not feel engaged with the current app's educational content due to poor usability issues.
 This resulted in only 2% of patients downloading the app.
 Hence, the question statement is:

-How might we engage patients with educational content to
+How might we engage older adult patients with educational content to

 feel confident with their wound care and achieve clinical outcomes?